Lokaltog/vim-powerline/README.rst

     Make sure that vim is compiled with the ``--with-features=big`` flag.

+    If you're using the latest version of Powerline and you have an older patched font, you may need to re-patch your fonts.
+The symbols have been moved to the Unicode Private Use Area due to issues with the previous code points.

 I'm unable to patch my font, what should I do?
     Font patching is only known to work on most Linux and OS X machines.
 If you have followed the instructions in the fontpatcher README and still